 With USB-C fast charging installed, the Kone Pro Air gets five hours of battery life in ten minutes of charging – very convenient.
 There’s also a USB dongle jack in the underside of the mouse, a feature some manufacturers overlook.

-In our review, we awarded the Kone Pro Air second place only because it had a slightly higher weight and was significantly more expensive than the Model O. As the cable is flexible, it feels almost wireless, so it’s a worthy alternative to the Air – and one I enjoyed using for two weeks of the holiday without feeling compelled to get out my next gaming keyboard!
+In our review, we awarded the Kone Pro Air second place only because it had a slightly higher weight and was significantly more expensive than the Model O. As the cable is flexible, it feels almost wireless, so it’s a worthy alternative to the Air – and one I enjoyed using for two weeks of the holiday without feeling compelled to get out my next best gaming keyboard!

 The Kone Pro Air is absolutely a top-tier mouse that’s sure to please anyone looking for an ultralight computer mouse.
 For now, though, the Kone Pro Air is a top-tier option well worth your attention until something better comes along from Roccat.